-Kirby: In a recent interview with a Greek sociologist you argued that Marx's theory of the tendency for the rate of profit to fall could be seen as a standard game theory model of the Prisoner's Dilemma.
-Can you explain what this is and why you feel this approach was involved in Marxism from the very beginning

-Wright: One of Marx's most celebrated theoretical arguments - the theory of the falling tendency of the rate of profit - is based on a standard game theory model of the prisoner's dilemma: each individual capitalist, in order to maximize profits in the face of competition makes technical innovations in the forces of production which increase the organic composition of capital (roughly capital intensity).
+(16) In a recent interview with a Greek sociologist you argued that Marx's theory of the tendency for the rate of profit to fall could be seen as a standard game theory model of the Prisoner's Dilemma.
+Can you explain what this is and why you feel this approach was involved in Marxism from the very beginning each individual capitalist, in order to maximize profits in the face of competition makes technical innovations in the forces of production which increase the organic composition of capital (roughly capital intensity).
 This is rational for each individual capitalist: they are just maximizing their individual profits.
 But the aggregate effect of this is to undermine the conditions for the on-going production of profits.
-If capitalists could co-operate and quell competition and prevent the rising organic composition of capital, this tendency could be halted, but the laws of motion of capitalism - i.e. the drive for accumulation under conditions of capitalist competition - make this impossible.
+If capitalists could cooperate and quell competition and prevent the rising organic composition of capital, this tendency could be halted, but the laws of motion of capitalism - i.e. the drive for accumulation under conditions of capitalist competition - make this impossible.